Generative art: Visual art

 The French artist Jean-Max Albert, beside environmental sculptures like Iapetus, and O=C=O, developed a project dedicated to the vegetation itself, in terms of biological activity.
 The Calmoduline Monument project is based on the property of a protein, calmodulin, to bond selectively to calcium.
 Exterior physical constraints (wind, rain, etc.) modify the electric potential of the cellular membranes of a plant and consequently the flux of calcium.
 However, the calcium controls the expression of the calmoduline gene.
 The plant can thus, when there is a stimulus, modify its "typical" growth pattern.
 So the basic principle of this monumental sculpture is that to the extent that they could be picked up and transported, these signals could be enlarged, translated into colors and shapes, and show the plant's "decisions", suggesting a level of fundamental biological activity.

 Maurizio Bolognini works with generative machines to address conceptual and social concerns.

 Mark Napier is a pioneer in data mapping, creating works based on the streams of zeros and ones in Ethernet traffic, as part of the "Carnivore" project.
 Martin Wattenberg pushed this theme further, transforming "data sets" as diverse as musical scores (in "Shape of Song", 2001) and Wikipedia edits (History Flow, 2003, with Fernanda Viegas) into dramatic visual compositions.

 The Canadian artist San Base developed a "Dynamic Painting" algorithm in 2002.
 Using computer algorithms as "brush strokes", Base creates sophisticated imagery that evolves over time to produce a fluid, never-repeating artwork.

 Since 1996 there have been ambigram generators that auto generate ambigrams.

 Italian composer Pietro Grossi, pioneer of computer music since 1986, has extended his experiments to images – using the same procedure as in his musical work –, to be more precise, to computer graphics, writing programs with specific auto-decisions, and developing the concept of HomeArt, presented for the first time in the exhibition New Atlantis: the continent of electronic music organized by the Venice Biennale in 1986.

 Some contemporary artists who create generative visual artworks are John Maeda, Daniel Shiffman, Zachary Lieberman, Golan Levin, Casey Reas, Ben Fry, and Giles Whitaker (artist).

+Comics

+In comics, Ilan Manouach's Fastwalkers (2023), published by La Cinquième Couche, is considered the first book-length comic in which all text and images were produced through machine learning (GAN and GPT-3), developed within the Nvidia Inception Accelerator program.